NREL/ReEDS-2.0/README.md

 * switches
   * Begin with the prefix “Sw_”
-  * Use descriptive names with upper camel case (e.g., Sw_ReserveMargin)
+  * Use descriptive names with upper camel case (e.g., Sw_RetireYear)
   * For on/off switches, "OFF" = 0 and "ON" =1

 * indices/sets